Open Enrollment for 2023 health plans starts November 1, 2022.

 Short-term health insurance plans were previously only available to young people or those who couldn't afford any other kind of health insurance.
 Starting in 2019, all people were given access to short-term plans.

-Starting in 2020, many states are offering short-term plans for up to 36 months which is technically longer than an ACA plan.
+Starting in 2020, many states began offering short-term plans for up to 36 months which is technically longer than an ACA plan.

 These plans aren't nearly as generous as ACA plans.
 They don't have to cover basic services, such as maternity, prescription and mental health.
 So, you need to dig into a plan's specific coverage before going with a short-term plan.